 Jack was is ordained in 1992 and given the name True Direction; he is one of only a few Dharma Teachers that represent Thich Nhat Hanh.
 In addition to facilitating Lakeside Buddha Sangha (or ‘meditation group’) in the Chicago area, has led numerous retreats and Days of Mindfulness in the Midwest and northern Rocky Mountain States.
 He has been married for thirty-five years and has two adult children.

 Jack has a warm personal style and the ability to bring humor and fun to the teachings.
 He also has a gentle approach, such as inviting practitioners to adjust their posture if they become uncomfortable while sitting in meditation.
 This is a unique opportunity to practice mindfulness in Thich Nhat Hanh’s tradition with such a skillful teacher.

-A vegetarian lunch will be served, and this year we will be meeting in a larger space.
+A vegetarian lunch will be served.
 A donation of $20 to cover expenses is encouraged.
 Meditation instruction provided, please bring your cushion or bench; chairs and some cushions will be available.

 9:30 a.m. to 4:30 p.m.